Exploration-Lab/HLDC/Exploratory Data Analysis/README.md

 ## LexicalDiversity-TFIDF.ipynb
 This script tried to find evidences of lexical diversity across geographical regions by using TFIDF where one document corresponds to all documents of a district.

+## sample_read_zipped.py
+This is a sample script to read the released data directly in the zip format without unzipping it also gives an idea about the internal structure of the released data.